soubhik7/udemy-transcript-downloader/README.md

 The script will:

-1. Open a browser window and log in to Udemy
+1. Open a headless browser and navigate to Udemy login
-2. Navigate to the course page
+2. Fill in your email from the .env file
-3. Scrape course content structure
+3. Ask you to enter the 6-digit verification code from your email
-4. Enter the course player
+4. Navigate to the course page
-5. Go through each lecture and download available transcripts
+5. Scrape course content structure
-6. Save individual transcript files and a combined file in the `output` directory
+6. Enter the course player

-### Manual Login Option
+7. Go through each lecture and download available transcripts

-If automatic login fails, the script will switch to manual login mode, allowing you to log in through the browser interface.
-Just follow the prompts in the terminal.
+8. Save individual transcript files and a combined file in the `output` directory

 ## Output Files

 All output files are saved to the `output` directory:

-- `Course content.txt` - Course structure with sections and lectures
+- `CONTENTS.txt` - Course structure with sections and lectures
 - `[Lecture Name].txt` - Individual transcript files for each lecture
-- `TRANSCRIPT.txt` - Combined transcript of all lectures
+- `TRANSCRIPT.txt` - Combined transcript of all lectures (created at the end)

 ## Troubleshooting

-- **Login Issues**: If automatic login doesn't work, the script will fall back to manual login.
-Follow the instructions in the terminal.
+- **Verification Code Issues**: Make sure to enter the verification code quickly after receiving it in your email
-- **Browser Crashing**: Try running with the `--no-sandbox` flag if you're in a Docker/container environment.
+- **Browser Crashing**: If you experience issues with headless mode, you can modify the script to use `headless: false` for debugging
 - **Missing Transcripts**: Not all lectures may have transcripts.
 The script will create empty files for lectures without transcripts.

 ## License